About our mission

 For the latest updates, visit our News page.

-We are also looking for groups who would like a talk about Vale Rawlings in return for a donation to the Vale Rawlings CIC.
+Author Elaine Pritchard is available to give talks about Vale Rawlings in return for a donation to the Vale Rawlings CIC.
+She can be contacted at valerawlingsprojectcic@gmail.com.